durga61/DevOps/docker/Dockerfile_Instructions.md

 - `SHELL` - The SHELL instruction allows the default shell used for the shell form of commands to be overridden.

+## Diff between CMD and Entrypoint

+I'll add my answer as an example1 that might help you better understand the difference.

+Let's suppose we want to create an image that will always run a sleep command when it starts.
+We'll create our own image and specify a new command:

+FROM ubuntu
+CMD sleep 10
+Building the image:

+docker build -t custom_sleep .
+docker run custom_sleep
+# sleeps for 10 seconds and exits
+What if we want to change the number of seconds?
+We would have to change the Dockerfile since the value is hardcoded there, or override the command by providing a different one:

+docker run custom_sleep sleep 20
+While this works, it's not a good solution, as we have a redundant "sleep" command.
+Why redundant?
+Because the container's only purpose is to sleep, so having to specify the sleep command explicitly is a bit awkward.

+Now let's try using the ENTRYPOINT instruction:

+FROM ubuntu
+ENTRYPOINT sleep
+This instruction specifies the program that will be run when the container starts.

+Now we can run:

+docker run custom_sleep 20
+What about a default value?
+Well, you guessed it right:

+FROM ubuntu
+ENTRYPOINT ["sleep"]
+CMD ["10"]
+The ENTRYPOINT is the program that will be run, and the value passed to the container will be appended to it.

+The ENTRYPOINT can be overridden by specifying an --entrypoint flag, followed by the new entry point you want to use.